sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 - Avoid using PCIe bus.
 - Minimize the overhead on DPU, due to limited compute resource on DPU.

-The data channel is designed to have 2 parts: from DPU ASIC / ARM core to `xswbusd` and from `xswbusd` to other `xswbusd`.
+The data channel is designed to have 2 parts: from DPU ASIC / ARM core to `swbusd` and from `swbusd` to other `swbusd`.
 This channel is established with the steps below:

 - During DPU initialization, SONiC will get how many channels are needed for bulk sync via SAI API.
-- Once the number is returned, it will be forwarded to local `xswbusd` along with its pairing information to establish the data channels between `xswbusd`.
+- Once the number is returned, it will be forwarded to local `swbusd` along with its pairing information to establish the data channels between `swbusd`.
 - When bulk sync starts,
   - SONiC will call get flow SAI API with all channel information passed as SAI attributes, such as gRPC server addresses.
-  - DPU will send the flow info directly to `xswbusd` and being forwarded to its paired DPU.
+  - DPU will send the flow info directly to `swbusd` and being forwarded to its paired DPU.
   - The flow info format will be defined publicly as part of the SAI APIs, so we can also directly call the SAI APIs to get the flow info as well.

 ##### 5.2.2.3.
 HA control plane channel data path HA